How long can shrimp go without food?

 No, shrimp cannot survive on algae alone.
 While some species of shrimp do feed on algae, they also require a balanced diet that includes other types of food such as small aquatic animals, detritus (dead organic matter), and plankton.

 In an aquarium setting, it’s important to provide shrimp with a varied diet to ensure they receive all the necessary nutrients for their health and survival.
-This can be achieved through feeding them specialized shrimp pellets or flakes, as well as fresh or frozen foods such as bloodworms, brine shrimp, and vegetables like spinach or zucchini.
+This can be achieved through feeding them specialized shrimp pellets or flakesOpens in a new tab., as well as fresh or frozen foods such as bloodworms, brine shrimp, and vegetables like spinach or zucchini.

 In the wild, shrimp will feed on a variety of organisms found in their habitat, which can include small fish, insect larvae, and other crustaceans.
 Their diet will vary depending on the species of shrimp and the environment in which they live.